awez/amirrajan.github.com/a-dark-room/index.md

 No, adding another screen shot or more details about the game won't help.
 One, because the game isn't visually appealing, and two, because I'm a stranger...
 I could be a scam artist that is putting up fake screen shots (I'm not of course).
 Most importantly, if I added any kind of hint to what was in the game, it would take away from the discovery that the player experiences.
 And I won't do that.

 At this point, all I can do is wait.
 It takes anywhere from 3 hours to 3 days to beat the game and get a "review me" button presented to you.
-I have to put _my_ trust in the player, and hope that he takes the time to review the game, and show that A Dark Room really is something brilliant and unique.
+I have to put _my_ trust in the player, and hope that they take the time to review the game, and show that A Dark Room really is something brilliant and unique.

 As a consolation, I've got some chuckles out of the reviews, specifically this one: